dominik-pichler/blog/index.md

 I am deeply curious about ... things.
 And non-things.

-*"The limits of my language mean the limits of my world."*
-- Luwdig Wittgenstein

-**What can you expect or find here?**
+**What can you expect or find here?** <br>
 Mostly Work about on the intersection of Computer Science & Philosophy.

 With this project I am aiming to connect Computer Science, Mathematics, Philosophy and us humans.
-Hence, I try to deepen my own understanding of this funny little universe we've fortunately been placed into.
+On the side, I try to deepen my own understanding of this funny little universe we've fortunately been placed into.